influxdata/docs-v2/content/v2.0/influxdb-templates/get_started_cloud.md

 products: [cloud]
 ---

-If you are an InfluxDB Cloud user, you'll need the InfluxDB CLI (`influx`) to run `pkg` commands against your Cloud account.
+If you're an InfluxDB Cloud user, you'll need the InfluxDB CLI (`influx`) to run `pkg` commands against your Cloud account.

 InfluxDB OSS 2.0 includes the InfluxDB CLI (`influx`).
 If you haven’t already, do the following: